IBM Cloud Docs

 Importing a boot image

-You can import an AIX or IBM i boot image by using the IBM® Power® Virtual Server CLI or the console.
-All data centers use Tier 1 (NVMe-based flash storage) or Tier 3 (SSD flash storage) storage types.
-The Tier 1 storage type is best for customers who require higher throughput.
-Customers who do not require exceptionally high throughput and are looking to minimize costs want to select Tier 3.
-The storage types cannot be changed once the volume is created.
-A VM cannot have disks from both storage types.
+You can import a custom boot image by using the IBM® Power® Virtual Server CLI or the console.
+All data centers use Tier 0, Tier 1, Tier 3, and Fixed IOPs storage types.
+After the volume is created, you cannot change the storage types.
+A virtual machine (VM) can have disks from multiple storage types.
 Large boot images take time to successfully import.
-You might experience a delay before receiving a confirmation message.
+You might experience a delay in receiving a confirmation message.

-Image import requires HMAC keys (access, secret) in order to access your IBM Cloud Object Storage bucket.
-If you have not already generated your HMAC keys you can follow the instructions in Using IBM COS HMAC credentials.
+Image import requires Hash-Based Message Authentication Code (HMAC) keys (access, secret) to access your IBM Cloud Object Storage bucket.
+To generate your HMAC keys, see Using IBM COS HMAC credentials.

 The IBM® Power® Virtual Server Job feature tracks long-running asynchronous operations like VM capture, image export, and image import across multiple workspaces in your cloud account.